jasonrandrews/arm-software-developers/content/en/devsummit22/_index.md

 **Attendees must provide their own laptop (with browser).**

 This session is a hands-on workshop connecting to Arm Virtual Hardware in the cloud.
-Arm Virtual Hardware has been thoroughly tested with Chrome, Edge, and Firefox browsers on a number of host platforms (Windows, Linux, and Mac OS).
+Arm Virtual Hardware has been thoroughly tested with Chrome, Firefox, and Safari browsers.

 ## Learning Objectives